Dyslexia Symptoms: Signs of Dyslexia in Kids

 While there are many things that dyslexia is NOT, there are some common patterns.

-• Dyslexic students typically have difficulty identifying speech sounds and how they relate to letters and spelling patterns.
+• Dyslexic students typically have difficulty identifying the speech sounds in words and how they relate to letters and spelling patterns.
+For example, a dyslexic student may struggle with the awareness that the first sound in ship is the same sound at the beginning of sugar and chef, but spelled -sh- in ship

 • People with dyslexia do not differ from typical readers in intelligence, hearing, or vision.

-• Early identification and intervention help students with dyslexia overcome their reading and spelling difficulties.
+• Early identification and intervention help students with dyslexia overcome these reading and spelling difficulties.

 • The reading and spelling difficulties of people with dyslexia vary from mild to severe.

-• Red flags for dyslexia differ depending on a child’s age.
+• Red flags for dyslexia differ depending on a student’s age.

 profile picture of Mindi Johanneman, M. Ed., SLDS